 - 1. Attendance As contemplation, deliberation and decision-making require collaboration and participation, Council members are expected to attend Council meetings and training sessions.
 Absence from two of the Council's regularly scheduled meetings and/or training sessions in any quarter, or any three such meetings in an academic year will constitute that member's resignation from the Council.
 Waivers to this provision, in cases of extenuating circumstances, may be granted by majority vote of the Council.
 Board members are expected to arrive at meetings punctually and prepared to start the meeting. - 2.
-Preparation and Participation Council members will prepare for Council and committee meetings and will participate productively in discussions. - 3.
-Members as Individuals The Director is accountable only to the Council as an organization, and not to individual Council members.
+Preparation and Participation Council members will prepare for Council and committee meetings and will participate productively in discussions.

+- 3. Members as Individuals The Director is accountable only to the Council as an organization, and not to individual Council members.
 Therefore, the relationship between the Director and individual members of the Council, including the Chair, is collegial, not hierarchical. - 4.
 Voluntarism The Council recognizes the importance of volunteer involvement in various organizational activities, and Council members are encouraged to participate in non-Council capacities.
 However, as the Director is responsible for operational activities and results, members of the Council choosing, as individuals, to volunteer in operational capacities may not chair a committee and are subject to the direct supervision of the Director or responsible staff person. - 5.
-Participation in Organizational Activities - - A.In addition to regular Council meetings, Council members are expected to attend the following events/functions: - i.
-Parent Orientation - ii.
-Planning Retreat - B.Council members are also encouraged to attend the following events/functions: - i.
-Charter School Governing Board Training facilitated by DCSD. - ii.
-District Advisory Council (DAC) forum meeting facilitated by DCSD
+Participation in Organizational Activities - a.
+In addition to regular Council meetings, Council members are encouraged to attend the following events/functions: - i.
+School Sponsored Functions - ii.
+Annual Council Planning/Training Event when needed

-POLICY TITLE: COUNCIL COMMITTEE PRINCIPLES
+POLICY 4.7: COUNCIL COMMITTEE PRINCIPLES